kamax-matrix/mxisd/docs/configure.md

 **WARNING:** mxisd might overwrite/adapt some values during launch.
 Those changes will not be reflected into copied keys.

 ## Categories
-For each category below, the base configuration path will be given, which needs to be appened to every configuration item described.
+For each category below, the base configuration path will be given, which needs to be appended to every configuration item described.

 Example: if the base path was `basePath` and the following table was given: